 Receiving your English exam results and realising you need to do a GCSE English resit can be stressful.
 But don’t worry, you’re not alone.
-Many students take GCSE resits, as it’s a chance to improve your grade.
+Many students take GCSE resits, as it’s a chance to improve their grades.
 Whether you want a higher mark or need to meet requirements, a resit can set you up for success.

 This guide will help you understand how to resit GCSE.
 We’ll cover everything from important GCSE resit dates and costs to study tips and alternative options.
 By the end, you’ll feel prepared and confident about your exam resit journey.